 Safeguarding is not just about protecting children from deliberate harm.
-For St Joseph's Preschool this includes such things as child safety, bullying, racist abuse and harassment, visits, intimate care and internet safety etc. However, it must be acknowledged that technology itself will not present the greatest risk, but the behaviours of individuals using such equipment will.
+For the OOSC this includes such things as child safety, bullying, racist abuse and harassment, visits, intimate care and internet safety etc. However, it must be acknowledged that technology itself will not present the greatest risk, but the behaviours of individuals using such equipment will.
 The witnessing of abuse can have a damaging effect on those who are party to it, as well as the child/adult subjected to the actual abuse, and in itself will have a significant impact on the health and emotional well-being of the child.

-The table below outlines the four main categories of abuse as defined by the HM Government's 'Working Together to Safeguard Children' document (latest version).
+The table below outlines the four main categories of abuse as defined by the Department of Health 'Working Together to Safeguard Children' document.
 Staff should be aware that the possible indicators are not definitive and that some children may present these behaviours for reasons other than abuse.
 However, it is important to know the indicators of abuse and to be alert to the need to consult further.